 FASHION Carter’s fashion sense reflected his modest, unpretentious nature.
 He often wore simple, traditional clothing, and during his presidency, he was known for his preference for casual attire, particularly sweaters.

-CHARACTER Carter is characterized by his deep sense of duty, humility, and integrity.
+CHARACTER Carter was characterized by his deep sense of duty, humility, and integrity.
 His strong Christian faith has been a guiding force in his life, influencing his approach to both politics and personal conduct.

 RELATIONSHIPS Jimmy Carter married Eleanor Rosalynn Smith on July 7, 1946 in the Plains Methodist Church, the church of Rosalynn's family.
 She had first became attracted to her future husband, after seeing a picture of him in his U.S. Naval Academy uniform, The marriage canceled Rosalynn's plans to attend Georgia State College for Women, where she intended to study interior design.
 They had four children: Jack, Chip, Jeff, and Amy.